Months of QA, completed in hours with OwlityAI.

 Take into account:

-- Outdated test scripts impact the bottom line: Agile environments are too fast and have multiple changes daily, so existing scripts just have no chance to be effective.
+• Outdated test scripts impact the bottom line: Agile environments are too fast and have multiple changes daily, which is why AI-driven testing adapts scripts automatically to stay effective.

-- Increased risk of losses: Broken or outdated tests create false positives or overlook real bugs.
+• Increased risk of losses: Broken or outdated tests create false positives or overlook real bugs — a classic example of how to solve testing bottlenecks with AI.

 Case: a microservices app releasing updates daily:

-- Manually maintaining tests across multiple services typically requires at least two full-time QA engineers.
+• Manually maintaining tests across multiple services typically requires at least two full-time QA engineers, but AI for overcoming QA skills gap reduces the dependency on headcount.

 Accelerates testing cycles